fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 	* A short title or a name: short description of the period.
 	* :doc:`Islam Chronology <../chronology_main>`

+## Description

+When I only started learning about Biblical and Islamic prophets, I had a hard time trying to figure out the historical order of the stories from ancient books.
+I had questions like

+The main idea was to gather stories of all prophets mentioned in the Quran and hadith in one page and sort them according a history timeline.

+gathered from various web resources and my notes on Yasir Qadhi's lectures on seerah of the Prophet Muhammad SAW are scattered within corresponding sections.
+Some info (actually lot of it) is taken from Wikipedia, which is always helpful and well-structured.
+I tried to remove the parts about prophets that are not mentioned in The Quran or authentic hadiths.
+Also, I started to create summaries of some sections and reorganize them, but decided to publish it as is hoping that some day I can edit it to the okay state.

 Need to do
 ===========
 ## STAGE 1.
 World History Map (General)